stealth-startup/openexchange/README.md

     pip install folder-of-the-lib

-This package is the core implementation of OpenExchange protocol
+This package is the core implementation of OpenExchange protocol.

 2 ExchangeServer
 ------------
 This is the local server of OpenExchange.
-It calls OpenExchangeLib internally, and implement the payout functionality in addition.
+It calls OpenExchangeLib internally, and implement the payout functionality additionally.

 3 DjangoWebServer
 ------------